 When the subset i is not the first one to be processed in this subclause, the following applies.

-The variable numGreater1 is set equal to the variable numGreater1 that has been derived during the last invocation of subclause 9.2.3.1.6 for the syntax element coeff_abs_level_greater2_flag for the subset i + 1.
+The variable numGreater1 is set equal to the variable numGreater1 that has been derived in subclause 7.3.10.

-When ( numGreater1 >> 1 ) is greater than 0, ctxSet is incremented by one as follows.
+When numGreater1 is greater than 0, ctxSet is incremented by one as follows.

 ctxSet = ctxSet + 1 (9-33)